baseboxorg/jeffskinnerbox.github.io/content/ideas/installing-linux-on-chromebook.md

 >**Warning:** Entering developer mode will wipe all data off of the SSD.

-As part of the process of enabling Developer Mode, your Chromebook will be “powerwashed.”
+As part of the process of enabling Developer Mode, your Chromebook will be “[powerwashed][43].”
 All the user accounts and their files will be removed from your Chromebook.
 Also keep in mind that Developer Mode will need access to the Internet to download files.
 This means you need to have initialized the native Chromebook with access to WiFi.